sonalsannigrahi/Archers-Final/README.md

 The above script will make and build the project, creating the necessary executables, and compiling all the dependencies.

 Once you have the excutable game window, choose your username and press 'Enter' to begin the game.
+During the game, press 'esc' to pause the game.
+Here, the settings page will pop up.
+Once you unpause the game, you can resume playing.

 <a name="characters"></a>